freifunk-gluon/gluon/docs/user/site.rst

     Information about the public VPN key on the reboot page.

 gluon-config-mode:reboot
-    General information about the reboot page.
+    General information shown on the reboot page.

 There is a POT file in the site example directory which can be used to create templates for the language files.
 The command ``msginit -l en -i ../../docs/site-example/i18n/gluon-site.pot``